-- 3.1.1 Three (3) types of permits are issued by the Commercial Vehicle Customer Service Center (CVCSC).
-These are the OVERSIZE permit, the OVERWEIGHT permit, and the OVERSIZE/OVERWEIGHT permit. - 3.1.1.1 OVERSIZE permits.
-An oversize permit is issued for any vehicle or any vehicle or vehicle with a trailer and a load that exceeds legal dimensions by size only. - 3.1.1.2 OVERWEIGHT permits.
-An overweight permit is issued for any vehicle or vehicle with a trailer and a load that does not exceed legal dimensions for size but does exceed legal axle weights. - 3.1.1.3 OVERSIZE/OVERWEIGHT permits.
-An oversize/overweight permit is issued for any vehicle or vehicle with a trailer and a load that exceeds both legal dimensions for size and legal axle weights.
+- 3.1.1 Three types of permits are issued by the CVCSC.
+These are the oversize permit, the overweight permit, and the oversize/overweight permit. - 3.1.1.1 Oversize permits: An oversize permit is issued for any vehicle or load that exceeds legal dimensions by size only. - 3.1.1.2 Overweight permits: An overweight permit is issued for any vehicle or load that does not exceed legal dimensions for size but does exceed legal axle weights, Bridge Gross Weight Formula, or tire loading. - 3.1.1.3 Oversize/overweight permits: An oversize/overweight permit is issued for any vehicle or load that exceeds both legal dimensions for size and legal axle weights, Bridge Gross Weight Formula, or tire loading.